imtyrion/Snap-Shop-/README.md

 -------------------------------------------------------------------------------------------------------------------------------------
 # Snap Shop Application

-# This is an retail application demonstrating the components needed for a Single Page Application using MongoDB, ExpressJS, Angular 2, and NodeJS.
+# This is a retail application demonstrating the components needed for a Single Page Application using MongoDB, ExpressJS, Angular 2, and NodeJS.

 Requirements